1719pankaj/SleepTrackerRecycler/README.md

 ![Screenshot1](screenshots/sleep_tracker_recycler_home.png)
 ![Screenshot2](screenshots/sleep_tracker_recycler_detail.png)

-## How to use this repo while taking the course
+## How to use this repo while taking the course.

 Each code repository in this class has a chain of commits that looks like this: